 Many of the education sessions that explored ways to detect and prevent BEC attacks referenced FBI statistics from 2018, which showed global losses from business email compromise (BEC) attacks had exceeded $12bn.
 If there was room for doubt in the security community before, there isn’t anymore: BEC is a big issue that demands focus and attention.
 And where better to have these discussions than at Black Hat?

 With such a large group of white hat hackers in any one place, inevitably social engineering and email attacks were always going to be a topic of discussion.
-In particular, we heard from delegates who are working to educate other, less technical, users in their organizations and communities to protect their accounts and their data.
+In particular, we heard from delegates who are working to educate other, less technical, users in their organisations and communities to protect their accounts and their data.
 We also spent time discussing how the latest technologies and development techniques, including NLP, can help to detect idiosyncrasies in emails and ultimately prevent BEC and other spear phishing attacks.

 4. Adapting to risk